thorsten/phpMyFAQ/documentation/documentation.md

 **4. <a id="4"></a>Frontend**

-The public phpMyFAQ frontend has a simple, HTML5/CCS3 based default layout based on [Twitter Bootstrap][81].
+The public phpMyFAQ frontend has a simple, HTML5/CCS3 based default layout based on [Bootstrap](http://twitter.github.com/bootstrap/).
 The header has the main links for the all categories, instant response, add FAQs, add questions, open questions, sitemap and contact.
 On the left side you only see the main categories.
 You can also change the current language at the bottom of the FAQ, use the global search in the center of the FAQ or use the login box in the upper right if you have a valid user account.
 On the right side you see a list of the most popular FAQ records, the latest records, and the sticky FAQ records.
 On the pages with the FAQ records you'll see the other records of the current category and the tag cloud if you're using tagging.

 [back to top][64]